TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 Austrian graphic designer in Vienna who created the modular blackletter face Fraktil (2011).
 Creator of Chic (2011, a soft monoline rounded sans face), developed at the tipoRenesansa 3rd international type design workshop in Ljubljana, Slovenia.
 Bastard (2011) was designed at tipoRenesansa, 2nd international type design workshop.

 At tipoRenesansa, 4th international type design workshop (2012), she created Pandora Titling (Ritmo and Body).
 That work was continued in 2012 at TypeClinic 5, where she worked on art nouveau, Bauhaus and avant-garde style capital letters.
-Further work was done on Pandora at Typeclinic 6 in 2013.
+Further work was done on Pandora at Typeclinic 6 and Typeclinic 7 in 2013.
 [Google] [More] ⦿

 Designer who lives in Breitenfurt bei Wien, Austria.
 Her typefaces: